ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/NodeHelpers.md

 ### Ontology

 To query the ontology you can use `query()` method of `Params` object.
 This method takes query string.
-The syntax of ontology query as the same as the one in semantic action constraints:
+The syntax of ontology queries are the same as the one in semantic action constraints:

 ```
 const eba = require("eba")